sjl/.plan/README.markdown

 More math review.
 I'm rusty.

 More homework from the Prolog class.
+This time it was the classic Family Tree style exercise.
+Wasn't too tough, even though my Prolog is *really* rusty.

+Still on OS X for personal stuff until the rest of the parts for my Linux/Windows machine arrive.